VAT & 'Take it Away' Instrument Purchase Schemes

 Pupils receiving tuition from the local authority:

-If the pupil plays the instrument at an LSMS Band, Orchestra or other music ensemble including an Area Centre
+If the pupil plays the instrument at an LM Band, Orchestra or other music performance groups including an Area Centre

 If the pupil receives weekly lessons on the instrument provided by either a teacher of a Local Authority school or the parent pays the local authority school for lessons.